 We took a nice walk through the museum and explored the vast collection of personal items belonging to the Escudero Family that they acquired from travels around the Philippines and the world.
 My dad and I could have stayed there all day!

 Then we hitched a ride on a Carabao cart to the waterfall area.
-Our Carabao Madonna, was so sweet and you could tell that she was well taken care of and loved.
-My dad absolutely adored her!
+Our Carabao Madonna, was so sweet.
+My dad absolutely adored her.

 I was happy to finally get to the waterfall because I was starving!
 The Waterfalls Restaurant is one of the most unique dining experiences I’ve ever had.
 The bamboo tables were situated inches away from the waterfall right in the cool, clear water.
 The tropical breezes, family-like hospitality, refreshing water, and the delicious local fare definitely make this one of the best places to eat in The Philippines.

 We wanted to get great seats for the cultural performance so we didn’t have enough time to do a raft ride on Lake Labasin, but the view itself was absolutely amazing and it was nice to just sit and chat with family and strangers for a while.
 I am going to make sure I’m out on a raft next time though !
 What a view!

 For me, the highlight of our visit to Villa Escudero was the cultural performance featuring the beautiful dances of the Philippines.
 Sorry about the less than perfect photos!
 I took tons of video of the dances and forgot the photos.
 Think of these as a teaser – You’ll just have to go and see them for yourself ;-P .

 I’m so happy that I got to experience Villa Escudero.
 You definitely do not want to miss this cultural treasure on your next trip to the Philippines.